List of Playboy Playmates of 1982: April

-Linda Rhys Vaughn (born August 11, 1959, in Grossmont, California) is an American model.
+Linda Rhys Vaughn (born August 11, 1959, in Grossmont, El Cajon, California) is an American model.
 She was Playboy magazine's Playmate of the Month for its April 1982 issue.
 Her centerfold was photographed by Pompeo Posar.

 May

 Kym Malin (born July 31, 1962, in Dallas, Texas) is an American model, dancer, and actress.
 She was Playboy magazine's Playmate of the Month for its May 1982 issue.
 Her centerfold was photographed by Pompeo Posar.
 She appeared in the 1983 comedy movie Joysticks, playing the role of Lola, appearing opposite Leif Green.

 Malin had small roles in the mainstream features "Mike's Murder", "Weird Science", "Die Hard", and "Road House".
 She acted in four low-budget action flicks for director Andy Sidaris: "Picasso Trigger", "Guns", "Enemy Gold", and "The Dallas Connection".
 Malin eventually returned to her native Texas and attended community college.
-Kym Malin now lives in upstate New York and manages a pediatrician's office.
+Kym Malin lives in upstate New York and manages a pediatrician's office.